Sussex Nature Recovery

 A collective blueprint for targeted action

 Local Nature Recovery Strategies (LNRS) are a statutory requirement from the Environment Act 2021.
-Their aim is to protect the important places for nature that are left, and identify the opportunities to restore or create it, where it can have the most benefit for wildlife and people.
+Their aim is to identify the important places for nature that are left, and encourage and target opportunities to restore or create it, where this can have the most benefit for wildlife and people.

 Bluebells in Sussex by Derek Middleton Copyright @Sussex Wildlife Trust